-Bulli Hospital has a long and proud history.
-It was built at a cost of 800 pounds on land donated by Mrs George Organ.
-It was opened by Lady Darley, wife of NSW Governor Sir Frederick Darley on Saturday, 20 May 1893, and consisted of a five-bed male ward, two-bed female ward, doctor’s room and matron’s room.
+Bulli Hospital has a long and proud history in the Illawarra.
+It was first built at a cost of 800 pounds on a parcel of land contributed by Mrs George Organ and over the years, the hospital, campus and services grew.
+The original Hospital was opened by Lady Darley, wife of NSW Governor Sir Frederick Darley on Saturday, 20 May 1893, and consisted of a five-bed male ward, two-bed female ward, doctor’s room and matron’s room.

 This hospital is fully accredited by the Australian Council on Healthcare Standards (ACHS)

 BUCC is open to treat minor health issues and injuries:

 8am - 8pm